googleanalytics/autotrack/docs/plugins/media-query-tracker.md

 Most sites today use responsive design to update the page layout based on the screen size or capabilities of the user's device.
 If [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) are used to alter the look or functionality of a page, it's important to capture that information to better understand how usage differs when different media queries are active.

 The `mediaQueryTracker` plugin allows you to register the set of media query values you're using, and those values are automatically tracked via [custom dimensions](https://support.google.com/analytics/answer/2709828) with each hit.
-It also sends events those values change.
+It also sends events when those values change.

 ## Usage